patrodriguez108/p2-self-checkout/p2-self-checkout.md

 <h1>CSS</h1>

 - What is CSS?

+Cascading Style Sheets is a language that is used to design and style HTML

 - What does it allow us to do?

+It allows us to design and style a web page or an app so that it may be more presentable

 - What is the box model?

+The box model is a principle that is followed when using CSS.
+It follows the thought process that all HTML elements are boxes, and when styling it we may nest the boxes in a way that is more visually appealing.
+The outermost box is the margin, followed by the border, padding, and right in the center is the content.

 - How is the box size calculated?

+?
+The box size is calculated using pixels

 - What is the difference between margin and padding?

+Margin is the amount of space defined for the surroundings of an element.
+Padding is the space within an element

 - Which box model properties apply to block, inline, inline-block elements?

+Display

 - What is the default positioning for elements?

+Static

 - What are the differences in static, relative, absolute, and fixed positioning?

+Static: default; positioned according to the flow of the page

+Relative: positioned relative to its normal position; setting a left property by 30px will move it 30px away from its normal position

+Absolute: positioned relative to its nearest possible positioned ancestor; if no positioned ancestors, will be positioned relative to the document body and will remain tacked to the same spot as if its position were fixed

+Fixed: positioned relative to the viewport; will remain in the same position as the page scrolls down

 - How do floats effect positioning?

+Floats effect positioning by placing the element that has the float property along the left or right side of an element and wrapping text or inline elements about it

 - What are the benefits of responsive design?

+The benefits of responsive design are that a user can change the size of their window and still view the page without any hindrances, and additionally it would give the option to view the web page on a mobile device.

 - What is the relationship between relatively positioned and absolutely positioned elements?

+An absolutely positioned element would be positioned relative to a relatively positioned element if the relatively positioned element were an ancestore

 - How do you define inline styles?

+Inline styles are lines that are added to a document that defines HTML that apply style

 - Why is it best to avoid inline styles?

+It is best to avoide inline styles because the lines are hardcoded into the HTML document, and in order to apply the styles consistently we would need to apply those lines throughout the document.
+It would be much easier to define those styles that apply to whichever elements using CSS.

 - How do we link an external style sheet?

+We link an exzternal style sheet using a link tag that includes the path of the CSS document

 - What are some common css selectors?

+#id and .class, as well as the name of the tag

 <h1>Javascript</h1>